holoviz-topics/holoSeq/README.md

 - Try a mouse click anywhere on the display to see the coordinates.
 - Try zooming with the mouse scroll wheel and panning by grabbing with the left button.
 - Other usual `Bokeh` display controls are available on the sidebar.
+- Pairs involving only H1 contigs (H1 cis) are used in the demonstration.

 #### Proof of concept holoSeq data format disk sizes